How to crochet in the round

 For your second round, you’re going to work 2dc into every stitch (remember that we’ve just made our first stitch which is marked, so we’ll need to do another dc stitch in the same place).
 This will give you a total of 12dc stitches.
 As you can see in the picture below, after completing all 12dc we’ll be back around to our marked first stitch.

 And that’s how to crochet in the round using the spiral method.
-For round 3, you would just remove the marker, do your first dc of round 3 in the next stitch (which was the first dc of round 2), then place your marker in the first stitch of round 3.
+For round 3, you would just remove the marker, then make your first dc of round 3 in the next stitch (which was the first dc of round 2), then place your marker in the first stitch of round 3.

 - Round 1 – 6dc into ring/loop